-Under the supervision of Doctors Alan B. Copperman (Fellowship Director) and Erkan Buyuk (Associate Fellowship Director), the fellows are trained by a dedicated group of ABOG certified/eligible Faculty invested in the well-rounded education and training of the future generation of reproductive endocrinology and infertility specialists.
+Under the supervision of Doctors Alan B. Copperman (Clinical Rotation Director) and Erkan Buyuk (Fellowship Director), the fellows are trained by a dedicated group of ABOG certified/eligible Faculty invested in the well-rounded education and training of the future generation of reproductive endocrinology and infertility specialists.

 Alan Copperman, MD - Clinical Rotation Director

 Kimberley Thornton, MD

 Christine Briton-Jones, PhD, HCLD- Laboratory/ Research Rotational Director

 Robert Sebra, MD - Research Rotation Director